nerc-project/nerc-docs/docs/openstack/persistent-storage/volumes.md

 ![Detach a volume](images/detach-volume-from-an-instance.png)

+!!! danger "Unable to Detach Volume!"
+    If your bootable volume that is attached to a VM then that volume cannot be detached as this is a root device volume.

 #### Using openstack client

 Then use the openstack command line interface to detach the volume from the VM: